matrix-org/matrix-spec-proposals/proposals/3969-size-limits.md

 RFC1459 IRC messages are limited to 512 bytes, including message metadata overhead, whose length is per-user.
-IRC bridges may therefore consider the maximum possible size of the overhead, and substract it from the total limit, and advertize this in `m.room.size_limits`.
+IRC bridges may therefore consider the maximum possible size of the overhead, and subtract it from the total limit, and advertise this in `m.room.size_limits`.

 Sending long messages (over 3-5 lines) is usually considered poor style, but pastebining long ones occasionally is tolerated.